-To arrange the pre-start meeting please contact the Council to arrange this meeting or email monitoring@aucklandCouncil.govt.nz.
+- Advice Note To arrange the pre-start meeting please contact the Team Leader Compliance Monitoring NorthCouncil to arrange this meeting or email monitoring@aucklandCouncil.govt.nz.
 The conditions of consent should be discussed at this meeting.
 All information required by the Council and listed in that condition should be provided 2 days prior to the meeting.

-5. Construction Management Plan

-A Construction Management Plan (CMP) must be made available at the pre-start meeting and must include the following:

-- (a) Timeframes for key stages of the works authorised under this consent; - (b) Resource consent conditions; - (c) Erosion and Sediment Control Plan for the scope of works proposed; - (d) Chemical Treatment Management Plan; - (e) A copy of the updated and approved Adaptive Management Plan which is applicable to earthworks operations;

-- (f) Construction Traffic Management Plan;

-- (g) Approved Corridor Access Request (CAR), complete with Construction Traffic Management Plan (CTMP), from Auckland Transport confirming access points to the site; and

-- (h) Dust Management Plan.

-6. Dust Management Plan

-Prior to the commencement of any earthworks or construction activity on the site, the Consent Holder must submit a final Dust Management Plan (DMP) to Council for certification.
-The purpose of the DMP is to outline the potential causes and effects of dust that could be generated during the earthworks phase of the development, and to outline the mitigation measures that could be incorporated by the nominated contractor to avoid objectionable or nuisance emission of dust beyond the site boundary.
-The final DMP must be prepared in general accordance with the Infrastructure Report: Milldale Stages 10-13 referenced in Condition 1 and the Good Practice Guide for Assessing and Managing Dust (Ministry for the Environment, 2016).

-Prior to the commencement of any earthworks or construction activity on the site, the Consent Holder must submit a final Construction Traffic Management Plan (CTMP) to Council for certification.
-This must be prepared in general accordance with the application documents referenced in Condition 1 and in general accordance with the Council's requirements for traffic management plans or CTMPs (as applicable) and New Zealand Transport Authority's Code of Practice for Temporary Traffic Management, and must address the surrounding environment including pedestrian and bicycle traffic.

-The CTMP must be implemented and maintained throughout the entire period of earthworks and construction activity on site to the satisfaction of Council.
+5. Construction Management Plan A Construction Management Plan (CMP) must be made available at the pre-start meeting and must include the following: (a) Timeframes for key stages of the works authorised under this consent; (b) Resource consent conditions; (c) Erosion and Sediment Control Plan for the scope of works proposed; (d) Chemical Treatment Management Plan; (e) A copy of the updated and approved Adaptive Management Plan which is applicable to earthworks operations; (f) Construction Traffic Management Plan; (g) Approved Corridor Access Request (CAR), complete with Construction Traffic Management Plan (CTMP), from Auckland Transport confirming access points to the site; and (h) Dust Management Plan.
+6. Dust Management Plan Prior to the commencement of any earthworks or construction activity on the site, the Consent Holder must submit a final Dust Management Plan (DMP) to Council for approval.
+The purpose of the DMP is to outline the potential causes and effects of dust that could be generated during the Condition has been amended in response to Auckland Council feedback and in response to the Milldale Expert Consenting Panel's request dated 15 August 2025 earthworks phase of the development, and to outline the mitigation measures that could be incorporated by the nominated contractor to avoid objectionable or nuisance emission of dust 0 boycond the site boy application documen undary.
+The final DMP must be prepared in general accordance with the its referenced in condition 1 and the Good Practice Guide for Assessing and stry for the Environment, 2016) .
+Holder must submit a This must be prepared 1 and in general accord (as applicable) and Management, and material is directly of the construction activity of the c ncement of any earthworks or construction activity on the site, the Consent a final Construction Traffic Management Plan (CTMP) to Council for approval . d in general accordance with the application documents referenced in condition rdance with the Council's requirements for traffic management plans or CTMPs New Zealand Transport Authority's Code of Practice for Temporary Traffic nust address the surrounding environment including pedestrian and bicycle implemented and maintained throughout the entire period of earthworks and on site to the satisfaction of Council. in ack

-- a) Provide a parking management plan for construction traffic. - b) Address the transportation and parking of oversize vehicles (if any). - c) Provide appropriate loading / working areas to minimise disruption to traffic. - d) Provide cleaning facilities within the site to thoroughly clean all vehicles prior to exit to prevent mud or other excavated material from being dropped on the road.
-In the event that material is dropped on the road, resources should be on hand to clean-up as soon as possible. - e) Provide traffic management plans in compliance with the latest edition of the NZTA "Code of Practice for Temporary Traffic Management" (COPTTM) document. - f) Ensure the site access point is clearly signposted. - g) Include measures that are to be adopted to ensure that pedestrian access on the adjacent public footpaths in the vicinity of the site is safe during construction works.